 If you are looking for a product to use during pregnancy or breastfeeding, please contact me by email or phone to discuss the possibilities for a customized solution.

 There are a few essential oils that you should avoid during pregnancy, and/or breastfeeding.
 It is known that constituents can cross the placenta.
-Research continues to see how much impact of essential oils has on your growing baby, or to see if there is no impact.
+Research continues to see how much impact essential oils have on your growing baby or to see if there is no impact.